-To put things in context, I am now in my 50’s and was born with a slight curvature in my spine which, by the time I was in my teens, started to develop into a seriously bent spine!
+To put things in context, I am now in my 50’s and was born with a slight curvature of my spine which by the time I was in my teens started to develop into a seriously bent spine!
 Although I am way past my teenage years, I can still remember the awkwardness of being a teenager, and the desperate need to ‘fit in’ and be normal.
 So, like an ostrich, I buried my head in the sand and did not want to seek help or do anything, hoping that the problem will just go away!

-In my twenties, I was not the most active person physically and now looking back I cringe on my lack of proactiveness at the time.
-I had regular back aches, had a bad posture but chose to ignore them all, as I use the excuse of being too busy to worry about it!
+In my twenties I was not the most active person physically and now looking back I cringe on my lack of physical activity at the time.
+I had regular back aches and a bad posture but chose to ignore them, as I used the excuse of being too busy to worry about it!

 The living in ‘denial’ went on until I reached my thirties and things started to get worse.
-I was suffering from my back more and more, I felt I was getting more lobe sided as time went by and started developing a lump in my back like all scoliosis people do!
+I was suffering from my back more and more.
+I felt I was getting more lob-sided as time went by and started developing a lump in my back like all scoliosis afflicted do!
 A friend of mine referred me to a chiropractor and you can only imagine the outcome of the visit.

-The curvature of my spine was very severe and was over 60 degrees, and it had started to impede on the mechanics of the respiratory muscles.
-The verdict was for me to consider surgery to stop further deterioration of the spine curvature.
+The curvature of my spine was very severe and was over 60 degrees and it had started to impede on the mechanics of my respiratory muscles.
+The prognosis was for me to consider surgery to stop further deterioration of the spine curvature.
 It was a time bomb and I needed to act and get out of my chosen “blissfully ignorant path”.